eXXpedition Round Britain gets off to an amazing start!

 LEG 1: Plymouth, via Cardiff and Belfast, to Arran (nr Glasgow): 7th – 17th August

 LEG 2: Arran (nr Glasgow), via Stornoway, to Edinburgh: 17th – 26th August

 LEG 3: Edinburgh, via London, to Plymouth: 26th Aug – 5th Sep

 To explore the issue of plastics, chemicals, endocrine disruptors and carcinogens in our personal and global environment.

-Following the previous eXXpeditions, Round Britain 2017 will be an all women’s voyage, as they continue their quest to make the unseen seen, from the toxics in our bodies to the toxics in our seas.
+Following the previous eXXpeditions, Round Britain 2017 is an all women’s voyage, continuing their quest to make the unseen seen, from the toxics in our bodies to the toxics in our seas.

-eXXpedition will embark from Plymouth, with the support of Richard Thompson, Professor of Marine Biology at Plymouth University and specialist in International Marine Litter research, to undertake the first continuous sampling, in one month, of all the waters around Britain, from polluted city waterways to the relatively pristine waters of the Minch and the Western Isles.
+The eXXpedition team embarked from Plymouth, with the support of Richard Thompson, Professor of Marine Biology at Plymouth University and specialist in International Marine Litter research, to undertake the first continuous sampling, in one month, of all the waters around Britain, from polluted city waterways to the relatively pristine waters of the Minch and the Western Isles.